Tiffany678/BakeryShop_PassionProject/README.md

 # Overview of My Bakery Web Application

-In this tutorial, We will build a simple web application with Spring Boot .
+In this tutorial, We will build a simple web application with Spring Boot.
 In this tutorial, we'll use Spring Boot for implementing a RESTful backend and test REST endpoint with RestTemplate.

 ## The Spring Boot Application